 It has an exciting lineup of events, concerts, and even family-based attractions.

-From the parades to the cookouts, there is something happening every day at the Houston Rodeo.
+From the Houston Downtown Rodeo Parade to the cookouts, there is something happening every day at the Houston Rodeo.

 The rodeo is a great chance to learn about western / cowboy traditions in Texas.